A Solo 401(k) plan does not have any end-of-year filing or reporting requirements.

 Required Minimum Distributions

 If you are required to take distributions from your 401(k) account, those distributions must be taken by December 31st or penalties will apply.
-Required Minimum Distributions are required for plan participants over age 70 1/2, even in a Roth account associated with a 401(k) plan.
+Required Minimum Distributions are required for plan participants over age 72, even in a Roth account associated with a 401(k) plan.
+For those born before June 1, 1949, the starting age for RMDs is 70 1/2.
 Work with your tax advisor if you have questions on this topic or need help calculating your distribution amount.